sound-mind-banner

 Proteins rich in Tyrosine, Tryptophan and other essential amino acids help boost neurotransmitters in the brain.
 Seaweed, soy protein, and cottage cheese have the highest levels of Tyrosine.
 Some of the highest levels of Tryptophan can be found in seaweed, soy protein, sesame seeds, shrimp, lobster, crab, and also turkey.

-Say No to Coffee and YES to Green Tea
+Say NO to coffee and YES to green tea!

 L-theanine is an amino acid found in green tea.
 L-theanine promotes relaxation and focus without drowsiness.
-Although green tea does have some caffeine, some people are more sensitive than others to it's effects on the body.
+Although green tea does have some caffeine, some people are more sensitive than others to its effects on the body.
 If your anxiety is chronic, I would not encourage any caffeine until later in your recovery.
 However, L-theanine is available as a supplement without caffeine.
 To learn more about this supplement visit natural stress relief for some excellent information and resources.

 These books come highly recommended.
 Be sure to click the link below to read more reviews.
+Do not forget, you can also find these books at your local library!

 The Food-Mood Solution: All-Natural Ways to Banish Anxiety, Depression, Anger, Stress, Overeating, and Alcohol and Drug Problems--and Feel Good Again by Jack Challem (Author) , Melvyn R. Werbach MD (Foreword)